corydozen/serverless-cdk-cicd/03/README.md

 Unfortunately, the folks in charge of the Cognito CDK npm package didn't expose any methods for implementing a non-default password policy configuration.
 However!
 If we dive under the hood a bit, we can figure it out.

-It turns out that when you create a `new cognito.UserPool`, there is a child object called `node` and that object has a child object named `defaultChild`.
+When you create a `new cognito.UserPool`, there is a child object called `node` and that object has a child object named `defaultChild`.
 This is not exposed in the typescript libraries, so your IDE may bark at you.
-But if you look at [this line](cdk/lib/cognito.ts#L13), you can see that I'm casting this default child as a `CfnUserPool`.
+But if you look at the first line in the snippet below, you can see that I'm casting this default child as a `CfnUserPool`.
 When you see a CDK class that with a `Cfn` prefix, it means that it is a CloudFormation resource.
 It's not quite as nice as a CDK resource, because you have to be a bit more verbose.
 But sometimes it's the only implemented way to get what you need.
 Anyways, I can attach my desired policy configuration to this `CfnUserPool` and we're on our way.